-Buildings and building improvements: All building acquisitions or building improvements of \$500,000 or more are to be capitalized.
+Buildings and building improvements: All building acquisitions or building improvements of \$100,000 or more are to be capitalized.
 Building improvements include additions, major repairs, and reinstallations/rearrangements on existing buildings.
 (Note: Improvements are not maintenance or replacement items - e.g. carpets, furnaces, etc.).
 Equipment items purchased in conjunction with new buildings are to be specifically identified and recorded as equipment.

 Improvements other than buildings: These improvements occur as a result of increasing the existing level of service in a parcel of land.
 Items would include costs incurred for paving, lighting systems, yard lighting, landscaping, fencing and other site improvements.
-All such improvements that have an expected life greater than one year and a cost of \$500,000 or more are to be capitalized.
+All such improvements that have an expected life greater than one year and a cost of \$100,000 or more are to be capitalized.

 Furniture and equipment: All furniture, equipment, vehicles and computer software with an expected life greater than one year and a cost of \$5,000 or more per unit are to be capitalized.
 There are gray areas of classification.
 For example, if separate components costing less than \$5,000 are put together to create a system costing more than \$5,000, the system should be capitalized.
-If you are not sure whether or not an item should be capitalized, consult with your accounting liaison.
+If you are not sure whether or not an item should be capitalized, consult with your liaison accountant in the Controller's Office.

 Intangible assets: These assets possess three characteristics: 1) lack of physical substance, 3) nonfinancial in nature, and 3) initial useful life extending beyond a single reporting period.
 Examples are internally developed software, mineral rights, patents, trademarks and copy rights.
-If you are unsure whether an item qualifies as an intangible asset, consult with your accounting liaison.
+If you are unsure whether an item qualifies as an intangible asset, consult with your liaison accountant in the Controller's Office.

 Construction in progress: This represents amounts expended for construction of a project that will be completed in a future fiscal year.
-The portion of construction contracts of \$500,000 or more paid during a fiscal year on buildings/building improvements, or \$500,000 or more on improvements other than buildings are to be capitalized at fiscal year end.
+The portion of construction contracts of \$100,000 or more paid during a fiscal year on buildings/building improvements, or \$100,000 or more on improvements other than buildings are to be recorded at fiscal year end.
 On completion of the construction project, the total cost of the project should be reclassified to buildings or improvements other than buildings.